bigskysoftware/_hyperscript/www/docs.md

   set product to x * y
   ~~~

+Hyperscript does not have a notion of mathematical operator precendence.
+Instead, math operators must be fully
-Note that in hyperscript operators must be fully parenthesized when used in combination:
+parenthesized when used in combination with other math operators:

   ~~~ hyperscript
   set x to 10